akashchawla-bot/JavaScript-/react app/a-cash/README.md

-# TextUtils
+# textify-tools

-TextUtils is a modern React-based web application designed to analyze and manipulate text efficiently.
+textify-tools is a modern React-based web application designed to analyze and manipulate text efficiently.
 The app provides a user-friendly interface with dark mode support, responsive design, and comprehensive text processing capabilities.

 ## ✨ Features